murthylab/Meshdown/README.md

 # Meshdown

-This is a script to create a Docker image for downloading 3d meshes as `obj` files.
+This is a script to create a Docker image for downloading 3d meshes as `obj` files which can be imported into [MeshLab](http://www.meshlab.net) (or other 3d triangular mesh software).
 Some of the required packages don't currently support Windows, and Docker allows you to run Linux inside a container on a Windows machine.

 # Installation